 Gross also published a wildly controversial expose of New York’s cultural elite Rogues’ Gallery: The Secret History of the Moguls and the Money that Made the Metropolitan Museum in 2009, setting off an extraordinary campaign by some of New York’s most influential citizens to suppress the book.
-It failed.
+They failed.
 The New York Times Book Review called it “a blockbuster exhibition of human achievement and flaws” and Vanity Fair said it is simply “explosive.”
 Why?
 “Gross demonstrates he knows his stuff.
 It’s a terrific tale… gossipy, color-rich, fact-packed … What Gross reveals is stuff that more people should know,” according to USA Today.
 A paperback edition was released in May 2010.

 Before 740 Park, Gross wrote Genuine Authentic, a biography of fashion designer Ralph Lauren.
 It was acclaimed by The New York Times as a work of “impressive reporting” that “hack(s) through the hype and half-truths” of the Polo purveyor’s legend.
 Publishers Weekly praised his “meticulous research and artful prose… The crackerjack journalist simultaneously tells a compelling story and gives it meat enough to be satisfying.”

-The Real Estate Editor of Avenue magazine, a regular contributor to the luxury magazine Departures and to the travel and real estate sections of the New York Post, Gross has previously worked as a columnist for The New York Times, GQ, Tatler, Town & Country, The Daily News, Crain’s New York Business, and the philanthropy magazine Contribute; a Contributing Editor of New York (where he wrote 26 cover stories, including the magazine’s all-time best-selling reported cover story on John F. Kennedy, Jr.), and of Talk; a Senior Writer at Esquire, and a Senior Editor at George.
-He was a Contributing Editor and frequent author of cover stories and features on luxury destinations and travel trends for Travel & Leisure for seventeen years.
+Earlier in his career, Gross was a columnist for The New York Times, GQ, Tatler, Town & Country, The Daily News, Crain’s New York Business, and the philanthropy magazine Contribute; a Contributing Editor of New York (where he wrote 26 cover stories, including the magazine’s all-time best-selling reported cover story on John F. Kennedy, Jr.), of Travel & Leisure, and of Talk; a Senior Writer at Esquire, a Senior Editor at George, and Real Estate Editor of Avenue.
+He was Editor-in-Chief of Avenue, New York’s original society magazine, from October 2016 until March 2019.
+Until it closed in 2021, he was also a Contributing Editor of Departures, the travel and luxury magazine, which called him a “master chronicler of behind-closed-doors lives.”